padrinobook/padrinobook/chapters/login_and_registration.md

 The new thing about the controller command above is the `get:new` option.
 This will create an URL route `:new` to `users/new`.

-### Sign Up Form
+#### Sign Up Form

 The stage is set: We have the model with the tested constraints, and a controller for the user which handles the action.
-Time to create a sign up form for getting new users on our platform.
-For this case we can use the `form_for` helper.
+Time to create a sign up form.
+For this case we can use the [form_for](http://www.rubydoc.info/github/padrino/padrino-framework/Padrino/Helpers/FormHelpers#form_for-instance_method "form_for") helper.
 This method takes an object as its input and creates a form using the attributes of the object.
 We need this to save/edit the attributes of the model in our controller.
 Create a new erb file under the users view:

 ```erb